UndefinedCpp/Traveler/README.md

 The file itself has comments, and you can also find documentation [in the wiki](https://github.com/crazydubc/Traveler/wiki).
 I'm also looking for feedback and collaboration to improve Traveler, pull requests welcome!

 ## Changelog

+2021-01-15
+* BUG FIX: fixed a bug calculating creep move efficiency.
+* OPTIMIZATION: InterShard portal logic will now get, store, and use ALL shard portals when moving between shards.
+No need to scout them out!
+* OPTIMIZATION: Creeps will now attempt to stay off of roads if they have enough body parts to out fatigue plains/swamps.
+Due to restrictions in the built in path finder this is not 100%.
+This optimization saves on road wear and tear.
+* OPTIMIZATION: If a creep needs to push past a fat slow moving creep, the faster creep will swap with the slow one in order to pass instead of repathing.

 2020-12-28
 * OPTIMIZATIONS: Traveler now gets all shard portals.
 This wont be commanded unless you are doing intershard movement.
 Working CPU optimizations on this and usage of room portals soon.